-Complete and submit the FLR request form.
+Complete and submit the FLR request form by September 8, 2023.
 Include any additional information for the Office of Property Assessment (OPA) to consider, such as photos or recent appraisals.

 If the property owner wants to have someone else carry out the FLR process on their behalf, they must complete the authorized representative form, have it notarized, and include it with the FLR request form.

 To request an FLR for commercial and multi-family properties, you must also include income and expense forms for the last two years.